andrew/ultimate-awesome/README.md

 - [awesome-interactive-earth-viz](https://github.com/wangzcl/awesome-interactive-earth-viz) - Awesome interactive geoscience visualizations online.
 - [awesome-wtm](https://github.com/wethemakers-dev/awesome-wtm) - Awesome Links & Resources for WTM Team.
 - [awesome-vla-for-ad](https://github.com/worldbench/awesome-vla-for-ad) - Vision-Language-Action Models for Autonomous Driving: Past, Present, and Future.
-- [awesome-3D-gaussian-splatting](https://github.com/XiaomingX/awesome-3D-gaussian-splatting) - Curated list of papers and resources focused on 3D Gaussian Splatting, intended to keep pace with the anticipated surge of research in the coming months.
 - [awesome-data-engineer](https://github.com/xiaomingx/awesome-data-engineer) - This is a repo with links to everything you'd ever want to learn about data engineering.
 - [awesome-react](https://github.com/xiaomingx/awesome-react) - A collection of awesome things regarding React ecosystem.
 - [awesome-move](https://github.com/xmas7/awesome-move) - Code and content from the Move community.